Counterfactuals uncover the modular structure of deep generative models: Experiments

-\section{Conclusion}
+\subsection{Conclusion}

-We proposed assessing modularity in generative networks with a mathematically precise framework based on structural causal models.
-We introduced the notion of \textit{intrinsic disentanglement}, related it to the causal notion of counterfactual, and derived a procedure to characterize the role played by different groups of channels in deep generative architectures.
-We found evidence for interpretable modules of internal variables in VAEs and GANs trained on a human face dataset.
-Our counterfactual framework opens the way for a better understanding of complex generative architectures and applications such as the transfer \citep{gatys2015neural} of specific properties of generated images at low computational cost.
+We introduced a mathematical definition of \textit{disentanglement}, related it to the causal notion of counterfactual and used it for the unsupervised characterization of the representation encoded by different groups of channels in deep generative architectures.
+We found evidence for interpretable modules of internal variables in four different generative models trained on two complex real world datasets.
+Our framework opens a way to a better understanding of complex generative architectures and applications such as the style transfer \citep{gatys2015neural} of controllable properties of generated images at low computational cost (no further optimization is required), and the automated assessment of robustness of object recognition systems to contextual changes.
+From a broader perspective, this research direction contributes to a better exploitation of deep neural networks obtained by costly and highly energy-consuming training procedures, by (1) enhancing their interpretability and (2) allowing them to be used for tasks their where not trained for.
+This offers a perspective on how more sustainable research in Artificial Intelligence could be fostered in the future.

 { }